 Title: Developing Social Science and Religion for Liberation and Growth

-Subject Classification: Religion and Faith, Gender and Sexuality, Humanities
+Subject Classification: Religion and Faith, Gender Studies, Humanities

 BIC Classification: HR, JFSJ, HRQA

 Binding: Hardback, Paperback, ebook, pp.254

 ISBN (ebook): 978-1-80441-124-7

 For larger orders, or orders where you require an invoice, contact us firstname.lastname@example.org